gettext with Autotools Tutorial

 src/main.c

-Afterwards the following command can be used to actually extract the strings to po/amhello.pot (which should go in the version control):
+Afterward, the following command can be used to actually extract the strings to po/amhello.pot (which should go in version control):

 make -C po/ update-po

-If you haven’t ran ./configure yet you need to run autoreconf --install && ./configure before running the above make command.
+If you haven’t run ./configure yet, you need to run autoreconf --install && ./configure before running the above make command.

 Translating strings

-To begin translating, you need to a *.po file for your language.
+To begin translating, you need a *.po file for your language.
 This is done using msginit:

 cd po/ && msginit --locale he_IL.utf8

-The locale should be specified as two-letter language code followed by two-letter country code.
-In my example, I’ve used Hebrew, hence it will create a po/he.po file.
-To translate the program you edit the .po file, using either a text editor or a dedicated program (see list of editors here).
+The locale should be specified as a two-letter language code followed by a two-letter country code.
+In my example, I’ve used Hebrew; hence, it will create a po/he.po file.
+To translate the program, you edit the .po file, using either a text editor or a dedicated program (see the list of editors here).

-After you updated the .po file for your language, list the language in po/LINGUAS (you need to create it).
+After you update the .po file for your language, list the language in po/LINGUAS (you need to create it).
 For example, in my case:

 # Set of available languages